moizalicious/ballerina-pmml/README.md

 Once you have these two XML objects you have to add them as arguments to the function `pmml:predict(xml pmml, xml data);` to obtain the predicted value.
 The outcome is returned as a Ballerina `any` typed object.

 ### Example For Classification Using The Iris Data Set
-The following XML is a trained classification model that is written in PMML for the iris data set.
-Using this machine learning model we can predict which category a flower would come in (setosa, versicolor or verginica) based on the flower's petal width, petal length, sepal width & sepal length.
-Download the following code and save it as `RegressionIris.pmml` in your Ballerina project.
+The following XML code is a trained classification model in the form of PMML for the iris data set.
+Using this machine learning model we can predict which species a flower would come under (setosa, versicolor or verginica), based on the flower's petal width, petal length, sepal width & sepal length.
+To do this, download the following code and save it as `RegressionIris.pmml` in your Ballerina project.

+**Click [here](https://raw.githubusercontent.com/moizalicious/ballerina-pmml/master/ballerina/pmml/test/res/RegressionIris.pmml) to download the following PMML file.**
 ```xml
 <PMML version="4.2" xmlns="http://www.dmg.org/PMML-4_2">
     <Header copyright="Copyright (c) 2013 Vfed" description="Multinomial Logistic Model">